Shera Chok – Co-Founder & Chair

 She brings her extensive experience of healthcare redesign, digital transformation and clinical leadership to her roles as a national clinical advisor on System Transformation with NHS England and a member of the NHS Independent Reconfiguration Panel.
 She was previously the CCIO at Derbyshire Community Health Services Trust, a national clinical advisor on the NHS Vanguard programme and is a member of the Sciana Network for European health leaders.
 She is also a trustee of the Island Health Trust and an advisor to the Wellcome Trust Understanding Patient Data group.

 Shera has studied at the Institute of Healthcare Improvement and the Harvard School of Public Health, focusing on quality improvement, community engagement and leading change and was seconded by the NHS to work with Crossrail.
 She has volunteered as a clinician in countries including Sudan, Laos, Indonesia and Greece with leading NGOs working in war and disaster zones and with displaced populations.
-Shera has completed an M.B.A., M.A. in Inter-professional Education and a Nuffield Trust Fellowship on cross-organisational learning.
+Shera has completed an M.B.A., M.A. in Inter-professional Education and a Nuffield Trust Fellowship on cross-organisational learning with Sunderland Athletic Football Club.

 Director of Leadership Development & Research, Socitm